 10. Minnetonka Men’s Original Cowhide Driving Moccasin

-We end on a casual note.
-And as we have noted previously, driving shoes are also commonly called “moccasins” and we believe that the Minnetonkas capture the moc essence better than most.
+As we have noted previously, car shoes are also commonly called “moccasins” and we believe that the Minnetonkas capture the moc essence better than most.
 The company started in the 1940s with hand-crafted mocs for $3.80.
 Now the brand is in 50 countries and, clearly, their shoe tree has expanded to include many styles other than the simple moccasins.
 Minnetonka created its first driving shoe in 1986.
 These driving shoes feature the nubbed soles which, while being functional for the heel-and-toe action, also protect against wear and tear on the heel region.
 These are very soft cowhide leather and they feature a mock tie front.
-Available in three colors: brown ruff, dark brown lariat and brown.
+Shown in brown, they’re available in three colors.
 Maybe cop a pair, hop in the car and go visit Minnetonka’s HQ in Minneapolis, Minnesota.

 Price: $51.40 and up (depending on size/color selected)